-That LRCI, INC., a Delaware corporation (GRANTOR"), whose address is 1400 Smith, Houston, Texas 77002, for and in consideration of the sum of Ten and No/100 Dollars ($10.00) and other valuable consideration in hand paid, the receipt of which is hereby acknowledged, does hereby grant, bargain, sell and convey unto BRIDGELINE HOLDINGS, L.P., a Delaware limited partnership, ("GRANTEE") whose address is 333 Clay Street, Suite 1200, Houston, Texas 77002, its successors and assigns a right of way and easement to lay, construct, maintain, inspect, operate, protect, repair, alter, replace, relocate, substitute and remove five (5) 16” pipelines, surface easement, and road ingress/egress, along with appurtenant facilities associated with the use and operation of said pipelines, for the transportation of gas or any other liquids, gases or substances which can be transported through a pipeline across, under, upon, over and through the lands of Grantor in St. Charles Parish, LA, described as follows (hereinafter referred to as the “Premises”), to wit:
+That LRCI, INC., a Delaware corporation ( “Grantor"), whose address is 1400 Smith, Houston, Texas 77002, for and in consideration of the sum of Ten and No/100 Dollars ($10.00) and other valuable consideration in hand paid, the receipt of which is hereby acknowledged, does hereby grant, bargain, sell and convey unto BRIDGELINE HOLDINGS, L.P., a Delaware limited partnership, (" Grantee") whose address is 333 Clay Street, Suite 1200, Houston, Texas 77002, its successors and assigns a servitude of right of use to lay, construct, maintain, inspect, operate, protect, repair, alter, replace, relocate, substitute and remove five (5) 16” pipelines for the transportation of gas or any other liquids, gases or substances which can be transported through a pipeline, along with appurtenant facilities associated with the use and operation of said pipelines, across, under, upon, over and through the lands of Grantor in St. Charles Parish, LA, described as follows (hereinafter referred to as the “Premises”), to wit:

-SEE EXHIBIT “A” ATTACHED HERETO AND MADE A PART HEREOF.
+SEE EXHIBIT “A” ATTACHED HERETO AND MADE A PART HEREOF;

+plus a servitude of ingress/egress to and from the Premises.

-The Grantee shall have all other rights and benefits necessary or convenient for the full enjoyment or use of the rights herein granted, together with the right of ingress and egress over and across said lands and said right of way and easement, and the right from time to time to cut and remove all trees, undergrowth and other obstructions that may injure said pipeline and appurtenances or interfere with the construction, operation, maintenance, repair, change, replacement or removal thereof.
+The Grantee shall have all other rights and benefits necessary or convenient for the full enjoyment or use of the rights herein granted, together with the right of ingress and egress to and from the Premises over and across the lands of Grantor, and the right from time to time to cut and remove all trees, undergrowth and other obstructions that may injure said pipeline and appurtenances or interfere with the construction, operation, maintenance, repair, change, replacement or removal thereof.
+It is understood and agreed by and between Grantor and Grantee that the right of ingress and egress granted hereunder shall be strictly limited to that necessary for normal operation and maintenance of Grantee’s facilities located on the Premises and shall be determined by Grantor's on-site supervisor.
+Grantee shall notify Grantor 24 hours prior to each proposed entry, except in the case of an emergency.
+In the case of an emergency, notification of entry will be made as soon as possible after such emergency entry.
+Grantor shall notify Grantee in the event that Grantor desires to change the designated locations for Grantee to cross the Premises and Grantor shall accommodate Grantee's need for ingress and egress across the Premises so long as Grantee, or Grantee's designee, owns, operates or controls the pipelines and surface facilities.

 Grantee shall have not have the right to assign this grant in whole or in part without prior written consent of Grantor.

-The right-of-way and easement granted hereunder shall be the width of pipe.
-Grantor hereby grants to grantee temporary working area sufficient to construct and maintain the above pipeline.
+The servitude granted hereunder shall be the width of pipe.
+Grantor hereby grants to Grantee the right to use a temporary working area on the Premises sufficient to construct and maintain its pipeline(s).

-It is understood and agreed by and between Grantor and Grantee that Grantee shall have the right of ingress and egress with the consent of Grantor on the easement hereby granted and shall not have the right of ingress and egress on any other portion of the land across which this easement is granted.

-Grantor herein retains for itself, its successors and assigns, the right to fully use and enjoy said premises, except as the same may be necessary for the purposes herein granted; including, but not limited to, the right to construct or to permit others to construct other pipelines alongside of and adjacent to Grantee's facilities, the right to cross or to permit others to cross under or over Grantee's facilities with pipelines, roads, streets, railroads, lines, sewer lines, parking lots, and other utilities or facilities.
+Grantor herein retains for itself, its successors and assigns, the right to fully use and enjoy said Premises, except as such use would directly conflict with the rights herein granted; including, but not limited to, the right to construct or to permit others to construct other pipelines alongside of and adjacent to Grantee's facilities, the right to cross or to permit others to cross under or over Grantee's facilities with pipelines, roads, streets, railroads, lines, sewer lines, parking lots, and other utilities or facilities.